Yellow Indian Spice

 Native to Asia this member of the ginger family is one of the most highly prized spices in the world.
 Not, however, for its price or rarity.
-Far from it, turmeric is one of the cheapest spices to produce.
+Far from it, this yellow Indian spice is one of the cheapest to produce.

-Rather, turmeric is prized for its flavor and color.
+Rather, this yellow Indian spice is prized for its flavor and color.
 Turmeric has often been used as a dye for cloth.
 The root is also seen as a rather auspicious one and is used to make colored pastes for Hindu ceremonies.

 Color and karma aside, the turmeric root has become a staple for curries, soups, risottos, cakes and numerous other foods throughout Africa, Asia, and Europe.
 Turmeric powder imbues food with a peculiar flavor unique to turmeric.
 As a member of the ginger family it possesses a distinct gingery-ness that’s often described and woody, musky, and floral.
 The naturally occurring compound curcumin also lends a certain mustard flavor to this ground turmeric powder.

 |Basic Preparation||No preparation is required, ready to use as is.|